vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-iii-arthook-framework.markdown

 Moreover, you don't need to modify the Android framework or recompiling AOSP from source.
 Finally you are able to implement the analysis system on real-world devices as well.

+ARTHook is based on library injection and hooking virtual methods by vtable tampering.

 All the things you need are: